 - Remove from the heat and drizzle with a little maple syrup.
 Serve with your favourite toppings such as fresh berries, pears, figs, shredded coconut, granola, seeds, or coconut yoghurt.

-- Chai Addict and Chai Harder masala chai concentrate can be purchased online or at selected stores and cafes around Victoria and New South Wales, Australia.
+- Chai Addict and Chai Harder masala chai concentrate can be purchased online or at selected stores and cafes along the eastern seaboard of Australia.
 Use Chai Harder if you like extra spice and heat in your chai or Chai Addict original blend for a milder flavour.

 - If you don't have masala chai concentrate, add 4 chai tea bags, chai tea leaves, or wet chai to the milk and heat until just before it begins to simmer.
 Once hot remove from the heat and allow the tea to steep or infuse for 5 minutes.
 Remove the tea bags or strain out the leaves, and then follow the recipe from step 1.